 Archaeologists firmly believe that excavation surveys conducted at the Dorawaka Rock caves at Warakapola reveal information about the Mesolithic Era, the third phase of the Stone Age.

 According to them, the caves at Dorawakkanda and Uragala near Warakapola in the Kegalle District have yielded some of the most sensational archaeological findings in recent times, among them Brahmi inscriptions, a communication mode within suggest and attributes a different language pre-dating the arrival of Vijaya.

-Apparently some of the Brahmi characters are yet to be idenfied.
-However, such inscriptions in conjunction with other historical evidence as well as folk lore tell us much about the commercial and trading activities engaged in by the Naga tribes and other ancient peoples prior to the planned settlement schemes.
+Apparently, some of the Brahmi characters are yet to be identified.
+However, such inscriptions in conjunction with other historical evidence as well as folklore tell us much about the commercial and trading activities engaged in by the Naga tribes and other ancient peoples before the planned settlement schemes.

 Director of the Central Cultural Fund, Dr. W.H.
 Wijepala, who was in charge of the project as the former Deputy Director ( Excavations) of the Department of Archaeology told The Nation Eye that historians have concluded that there have been well developed civilizations established in Sri Lanka with the arrival of Prince Vijaya in 700 B.C., and even in those times that there had been a well developed system of communication among the island’s inhabitants.

 Then is also corroborative evidence that an ancient lettering system was employed by Prince Vijaya in missives sent to his brother in Madhurapura which has been associated with King Pandukhabhaya.
 Therefore, the presence of a language system attributable to pre-Vijaya times is justified.